serguun42/serguun42-webpack-tampermonkey/README.md

 # serguun42-webpack-userscript

-This is bullshit fork of [webpack-userscript by MomoCow](https://github.com/momocow/webpack-userscript).
+This is fork of [webpack-userscript by MomoCow](https://github.com/momocow/webpack-userscript) for limited purposes.
 Consider using [the original npm package](https://www.npmjs.com/package/webpack-userscript).

 * Only purpose of this plugin is to upgrade it for webpack 5+ versions.
 * * `peerDependencies` in [package.json](./package.json) are set to `"webpack": ">=4.0.0"`
-* *
+* * [Main file](./lib/index.js) updated with `compilation.hooks.processAssets` – webpack's 5+ API
 * It has SSRI and ProxyConfig cut off.
 * No explicit support for hot reload from original.